nlybe/Elgg-DataTablesAPI/README.md

 At the moment plugin offers the option to create a simple DataTable.

+As a usage example there are lists of entities in admin area with option to select which types of entities to include

 ## How to Use
 The sample code below will display a DataTable with 3 columns.
 ```php